Lithium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Lithium has demonstrated antiviral effects by suppressing the replication of DNA viruses through competitive inhibition of magnesium as a cofactor of DNA-synthesizing enzymes.
-Apart from these antiviral effects, lithium's general immunomodulatory capabilities and its indirect mood-stabilizing effect (followed by stress reduction) seem promising.
-Clinical observations suggest a reduction in the frequency of recurrent herpes labial reactivations with lithium.
+Lithium has demonstrated antiviral effects by suppressing replication of DNA viruses through competitive inhibition of magnesium as a cofactor of DNA-synthesizing enzymes.
+Besides these antiviral effects, lithium's general immunomodulatory capabilities and its indirect effect through mood stabilization (followed by reduced stress) appear promising.
+Clinical observations suggest a reduction in the frequency of recurrent labial herpes reactivations thanks to lithium.

 Posologie